ArloPannell/BrowserBreakout/README.md

 ### Project Description

 The purpose of this project is practice the basics of creating browser based games.
 It replicates the classic breakout game using HTML, CSS, and JavaScript.
 I made a version of this game as my final project for a C Programming class I took in the late 90's.
-That on one much more complicated as it used Assembly language to access the display, and C to handle everything else in the game.
+That one was much more complicated as it used Assembly language to access the display, and C to handle everything else in the game.

 - Develop file structure independently, with freedom to name classes and files freely, following BEM standards.
 - Following tutorial from MDN :